cjavad/salah/README.md

-NOTE: If you were wondering what was going on with all the params, then i can tell you that the salah times for the webpage is also calculated server wise and does not use the api, but `/ajax.html` contains `/js/requests.js` which contains code for an ajax request.
+NOTE: If you were wondering what was going on with all the params, then i can tell you that the salah times for the webpage is also calculated server wise and does not use the api, but `/ajax.html` contains `/js/requests.js` which contains code for an ajax request, and `/example.html` for a full working example.

+Another NOTE: There seem to be a problem in firefox which disables navigator.geolocation, to fix this you must run firefox as admin.

 # Api
 The base enpoint is `/api/:lat/:lng/:timezone` so in copenhagen that would be: